How do I get my English Golden Puppy to “Come”?

 Training Tips on Building a Relationship With Your New Puppy

-First, spend at least a week without any structured obedience and develop a loving relationship with your pup.
-Spend time with them and do not over correct them.
+First, spend at least a week without any structured obedience training so that you can first develop a loving relationship with your pup.
+Spend time with them and do not overcorrect them.
 Do your best not to correct them at all.
-The first week is always difficult because they are away from everything they are use to.
-The sights, the sounds and especially the smells are so different.
-Use this time just to have your pup get comfortable to you and learn to love and trust you.
+The first week is always difficult because they are away from everything they know and are used to.
+The sights, the sounds, and especially the smells are all different.
+Use this time just to have your pup get comfortable with you and learn to love and trust you.

 Second, bribe them.
-Sounds horrible but it works.
-English Golden Retrievers LOVE food and the fastest way to their heart is through their mouth.
-Carry food with you everywhere at the beginning.
-Have some good soft treats, maybe chicken hot dogs or the other treats we recommended (even a Lickity Stik) when you go on walks or in public somewhere.
-When they start getting stressed, scared or untrusting, give them a treat and you will see their beautiful black eyes light up and many times their mouths will start knocking from pure excitement!
+Sounds horrible, but it works.
+English Golden Retrievers LOVE food, and the fastest way to their heart is through their mouth.
+Carry treats with you everywhere at the beginning.
+Have a baggie of some good soft treats like cubed chicken hot dogs when you go on walks or in public somewhere.
+If they start getting stressed, scared, or distrustful during this first bonding week, give them a treat, and you will see their beautiful black eyes light up, and many times their mouths will start wagging from pure excitement!

-Thirdly, after a week or so start have a training session every day.
-The best time is when your puppy is very hungry.
+Thirdly, after a week or so, start having a training session every day.
+The best time to train is when your puppy is very hungry.
 First thing in the morning or before their afternoon meal is the best time.
 Spend maybe 5-10 minutes tops working with their commands like you see Recherche Goldens doing.
 After they are done with their training session, give them their food.
 They are used to this routine as we have been doing it since 6 weeks of age.
 It will also get them to look forward to spending time with you.

-Remember, your English Golden Retriever knows the “come” command for obedience but the relationship has to be strong for it to “come back to them!”
+Remember, your English Golden Retriever knows the “come” command for obedience, but the dog/owner relationship has to be strong for it to “come back to them!”